NoLtour/Uni-notes/SESA2024 Astronautics/3 Propulsion intro/mono propellant systems.md

 ![[Pasted image 20221023115445.png]]

-Hydrazine is [[I eat it every day|very safe]], it is highly toxic, corrosive and flammable.
+Hydrazine is [[I eat it every day|very safe]]; it is highly toxic, corrosive and flammable.
 All around a fun time, most mono propellants are because well highly unstable energy dense stuff makes good propellant lol.